-This change meant taking control of my life and making important decisions on living and maintaining a happy and healthy lifestyle.
-After I decided to make a change, I spent a large amount of time reading, researching, going to school, and studying nutrition.
+This change meant taking control of my life and making important decisions about living and maintaining a happy and healthy lifestyle.
+After I decided to make a change, I spent a large amount of time reading, researching, going to school, and studying Nutrition.
 I engaged with people who were living healthy lifestyles and surrounded myself with positive and encouraging people.
-There were several elements that I found out that were part of the equation to a healthy and happy lifestyle.
-They include, diet, exercising, drinking plenty of water, essential oils, getting my finances in order, and spiritual living.
+There were several elements that I found out that were part of the equation for a healthy and happy lifestyle.
+They include diet, exercising, drinking plenty of water, and essential oils, getting my finances in order, and spiritual living.
 Not one element alone can do that, but all methods are part of building a healthy and happy body.
 The key is a balance for everything and taking everything in moderation.

 In the last 15 years, I have seen a shift in the way people live.
-Society and America's health has become sick and overweight due to a vicious cycle of living we have adapted.
-When people watch TV, 90% of our commercials consist of fast food and junk food, to entice people to eat processed and unhealthy foods but eventually come with negative consequences.
+Society and America's health have become sick and overweight due to the vicious cycle of living we have adopted.
+When people watch TV, 90% of our commercials consist of fast food and junk food to entice people to eat processed and unhealthy foods, but eventually, they come with negative consequences.
 The high consumption of junk food leads to health problems that stem from processed fatty foods.
-And the terrible cycle begins as a negative consequence, of eating unhealthy foods.
-The ongoing routine of unhealthy foods will cause your body to break down creating high blood pressure, arthritis, heart disease, etc. When health issues arise, people are now forced to go see a doctor or are rushed to the hospital for a serious condition.
-After the doctor visit or trip to the hospital, people are diagnosed with an illness and receive a prescription drug to "fix" one problem which then creates another problem that can sometimes lead to death.
+And the terrible cycle begins as a negative consequence of eating unhealthy foods.
+The ongoing routine of unhealthy foods will cause your body to break down, creating high blood pressure, arthritis, heart disease, cancers, and the list goes on.
+When health issues arise, people are now forced to go see a doctor or are rushed to the hospital for a serious condition.
+After the doctor visit or trip to the hospital, people are diagnosed with an illness and receive a prescription drug to "fix" one problem, which then creates another problem that can sometimes lead to death.

 Drug commercials appear to fix one problem, then you hear about the horrible side effects of only placing a temporary Band-Aid on that problem.
-The next commercial you see on TV, are attorneys who are now pursuing a lawsuit against the pharmaceutical companies for people who took the prescription drugs.
+The next commercial you see on TV is about attorneys who are now pursuing a lawsuit against pharmaceutical companies for people who took prescription drugs.
 The serious consequences create more health problems and even death.
 I see it and hear about it every day.
 Do you see where this is going?

 I am going to share my personal story regarding my father.
 I almost lost my father years ago due to his heart having a 75% blockage.
 Prior to that, he had a pulmonary embolism which can be life-threatening.
-The doctors said they have never had anyone survive something of that size, the clot was the size of a baseball.
+The doctors said they had never had anyone survive something of that size; the clot was the size of a baseball.
 All this was due to an unhealthy lifestyle of junk food, lack of exercise, and consistent drinking of diet soda and beverages every day.
 They informed my father that he needed to change his diet and sent him to a registered dietitian to include foods to eat and avoid.
-Since then, he has focused on eating better and does get some exercise, but with a lifelong practice of poor habits, is very difficult to reverse over 70 years of age that consisted of bad eating habits.
-He has several stents in his heart to help with the blockage but his health is no longer the same.
-He continues to have difficulty breathing and has no energy to do anything.
-With the prescription drugs, they have changed his lifestyle tremendously.
-He gets very depressed and has isolated himself from family members and friends.
-His outlook on life is negative and he never seems happy.
-I wish I had a positive result, but I don’t.
-He continues to live but complains about each day and how everything around him is simply bad.
+Since then, he has focused on eating better and does get some exercise.
+However, with a lifelong practice of poor habits, it is very difficult to reverse over 70 years of age that consisted of bad eating habits.
+He has several stents in his heart to help with the blockage, but his health is no longer the same.
+He continues to live but complains each day about how he has become so limited in what he can do.
 I just hope and pray this does not happen to you or a loved one.

-My next story is about my grandmother, she suffered from severe arthritis, diabetes, and extreme pain throughout her body.
+My next story is about my grandmother.
+She suffered from severe arthritis, diabetes, and extreme pain throughout her body.
 Doctors have prescribed her a large number of prescription pills.
-She use to bruise so easily, and suffered from depression, and was in pain every day.
-Over the years, we have always told her to exercise, eat right but she was always one who would sit on the couch and the only movement she had was to the kitchen, bathroom, and back to her chair or off to bed.
-She lived until 90, but her quality of life was very poor.
-Again, this is a result of the average lifestyle that many Americans are dealing with day today.
-It is sad, but I hope that the information you gain from my blog, can shed some light that people need to take charge of their lives and make some significant changes.
+She used to bruise so easily, suffered from depression, and was in pain every day.
+Over the years, we have always encouraged her to exercise and eat right, but she was always one who would sit on the couch, and the only movement she had was to the kitchen, bathroom, and back to her chair or off to bed.
+She lived until she was 90, but her quality of life was very poor.
+Again, this is a result of the average lifestyle that many Americans are dealing with today.
+It is sad, but I hope that the information you gain from my blog can shed some light on why people need to take charge of their lives and make some significant changes.

 Over the years, I received my certifications in Holistic Nutrition and am now a Health Coach and PraiseMoves instructor (the Christian alternative to Yoga).
-I currently teach adult Bible classes at my local Church on spiritual formation on how to establish a relationship with God.
-Part of the Spiritual formation process includes the physical dimension (keeping your body, the temple healthy and ready to be a good steward of Christ).
-I completed Seminary School from Regent University, graduated with a Master of Divinity to become a Chaplain/Spiritual Counselor to help those who need Christ which will allow them to find peace and direction in their lives.
+I currently teach adult Bible classes at my local Church, lead the women's ministry, and provide spiritual coaching/mentoring at my Church.
+I completed Seminary School at Regent University and graduated with a Master of Divinity to become a Chaplain/Spiritual Counselor.
+I received my ordination as a Minister through Vanguard Ministries to help those who need Christ, which will allow them to find peace and direction in their lives.

-My blog here is to provide you with information that I receive from various sources throughout the years.
-I do this, so you do not have to expend the time and effort to know what is taking place, I have done the hard work for you.
-My goal is to inform people like you to make informed decisions about their health and healthy living.
-I am not a doctor of medicine, so be sure that you consult your physician before making any drastic lifestyle changes.
+My blog here is to provide you with information that I have received from various sources throughout the years.
+My goal is to inform people like you to make informed decisions about their health and find ways to live healthy.
+I am not a doctor of medicine, so be sure to consult your physician before making any drastic lifestyle changes.
 The information presented on my blog is strictly for informational purposes so that you can take charge of what goes into your body and in your home environment.
-This site also provides information regarding your pets.
-Remember, our pets are our family members too.
-So it is important to be aware of what veterinarians are saying and what is taking place with our pet’s health today.
-I hope you enjoy reading the information on my site and find it helpful to live healthier and happier!